antonovresearch/antonovresearch.github.io/content/funding.md

       title: Research Funding
       text: |
         ## Funding as Principal Investigator
+        💰 **Advancing Reactivity and Selectivity of Organolithiums Reagents with Non-Covalent Interactions**
+        Deutsche Forschungsgemeinschaft, № 577098559
+        2026–2026

         💰 **Organolithium reagents in the synthesis and functionalization of nitrogen heterocycles**
         Russian Science Foundation, № 21-73-10040
         2021–2024